 We caught up with the class of 2015 to find out where they are now.

 - Asra Alwandi is now a Doctor at East and North Hertfordshire NHS Trust with an interest in Obstetrics and Gynaecology and Paediatrics.
 Her project was titled “Metallomic profiling of urine for biomarkers of traffic exposure in children living in Central London.”

 - Claire Akkaoui is a Researcher at Control Risks in Dubai.
 Control Risks is a specialist risk consultancy that helps to create secure, compliant and resilient organisations.
 Her research was titled “The Tunisian Experiment: Educating the First Generation of Democratic Citizens.”

-Applications for KURF open on NOW and close on Sunday 7 April.
-Make sure to pay the King’s Experience website a visit to find out more about KURF and the research projects you can apply for when applications open!
+Applications for KURF open during the month of March, and close around the start of April.
+Make sure to pay the King’s Experience website a visit to find out more about KURF and the research projects you can apply for, before applications close!

 The scheme is highly competitive and so we would encourage students to also consider looking at other research opportunities.
 Further details of some of these are available on our website.